Bynder/bynder-js-sdk/README.md

 #### Making requests

 You can now use the various methods from the SDK to fetch media, metaproperties and other data.
-Following the Promises notation, you should use `.then()`/`.catch()` to handle the successful and failed requests, respectively.
+All methods return a promise, so you should use `.then()`/`.catch()` to handle the successful and failed requests, respectively.